Getting started with Kelloo

 Project view

-project view navigation
+project view nav

 Project view organizes all your work within projects.
 Look on the left of the screenshot below, we can see our major project headings and the work contained within them.